ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 [FOOTNOTE] On lesbian bars and queer women's spaces see [LONG LIST: Podmore, Enke, Mattson], among others.

-# Change in gay neighborhoods
+## Change in gay neighborhoods: spaces, not populations

 *Gentrification* is the elephant in the room.